 Having studied communications at the University of Tulsa as an undergraduate, Lepine originally intended to go to law school.
 “Somebody told me that you could just study something that you like and get good grades because that’s what matters if you want to go to law school,” says Lepine.
 “The summer I was headed to law school, I took a summer job at a local radio station and halfway through they asked me to stay on and postpone law school.
 With a boost in pay from $750 a month to $850 a month, the big bucks were starting to roll in,” jokes Lepine.
 “And law school is still on hold!”

 Throughout his career in broadcasting, Lepine has worked in mainstream radio, talk radio, as well as on a local news talk show in Tulsa, Oklahoma.
-In 1992, Lepine joined Family Life where he is currently the vice president and chief content officer, as well as the co-host of the radio program Family Life Today with Dennis Rainey.
-Lepine also hosts Today in the Word, a syndicated Moody program that features great messages from their archives.
-"Somebody asked me the other day, 'How are you able to add Truth For Life to your schedule?'
-I said, 'Well, I had some open time between 2 and 4 in the morning where all I was doing was sleeping, so I decided I should be productive," laughs Lepine.
+From 1992 until 2021, Lepine was the co-host of the radio program Family Life Today with Dennis Rainey.
+Since 2022, listeners across the country have heard him as the morning show host on Family Radio, a national network of more than 70 stations.
+“Somebody asked me the other day, ‘How are you able to add Truth For Life to your schedule?’
+I said, ‘Well, I had some open time between 2 and 4 in the morning where all I was doing was sleeping, so I decided I should be productive,” laughs Lepine.

 With an easy manner and thoughtful perspective on the nature of radio, it is clear that Lepine enjoys and appreciates the unique capabilities of the broadcasting mediums.
 “One of the things I love about radio is how intimate and how personal a medium it is.
 When I have my radio on, listening to a Bible teacher, or to a conversation … it’s like I’m there one-on-one with the person who’s speaking,” reflects Lepine.
 “I’m drawn in.
 When radio is done well, it’s not like you’re shouting to a large group.
 It’s more like you’re talking to an individual.
 It’s one of the things that I love about Alistair’s preaching.
 It’s not only practical and relevant and on-target, but it’s also very personal.
 And as I listen to him, he’s talking to me.
 I don’t know how many other folks are listening, but I know he’s talking to me.
 And that’s one of the great things about radio, and now podcasting, just the personal, intimate nature of that kind of communication.”